backstage/backstage/.changeset/little-geckos-end.md

 Add new endpoints to Kubernetes backend plugin

-BREAKING: Kuberneters backend plugin now depends on CatalogApi
+BREAKING: Kubernetes backend plugin now depends on CatalogApi